alp78/rag-chatbot-ollama-langchain/README.md

 ### 3. Pull a Model for Ollama

-By default, the app uses Google’s Gemma 2 9B model:
+By default, the app uses Meta’s Llama 3.1:

 ```bash
 ollama pull llama3.1:8b